 Rosekind states that in addition to public awareness regarding vehicle defects and automotive recalls, laws regarding distracted driving and driving while intoxicated need to be strengthened.
 Rosekind calls for both state and local governments to analyze current traffic rules and policies to determine if they are effective in preventing roadway deaths.

-If you have lost a loved one in a fatal automobile accident, the car accident lawyer s at The Bell Law Firm will work tirelessly to secure the justice and compensation you deserve.
+If you have lost a loved one in a fatal automobile accident, the car accident lawyer s at Stewart Bell, PLLC will work tirelessly to secure the justice and compensation you deserve.